grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

       - uses: actions/checkout@v3
       - uses: grafana/plugin-actions/build-plugin@release
         with:
-          grafana_token: ${{ secrets.GRAFANA_API_KEY }}
+          grafana_token: ${{ secrets.GRAFANA_ACCESS_POLICY_TOKEN }}

 ```

-In this example, the `secrets.GRAFANA_API_KEY` variable is used to access the stored token securely within your GitHub Actions workflow.
+In this example, the `secrets.GRAFANA_ACCESS_POLICY_TOKEN` variable is used to access the stored token securely within your GitHub Actions workflow.
 Make sure to adjust the workflow according to your specific needs and the language/environment you are working with.

 :::